cnag-aat/CLAWS/README.md

 Finalize:
   --no-final-evals      If specified, do not run evaluations on final assemblies.
 Default True --busco-lin busco_lineage
-                        Path to the lineage directory to run Busco with.
-Default None --merqury-db merqury_db
+                        Path to the busco lineage to be used.
+  --merqury-db merqury_db
                         Meryl database.
 Default None --merqury-plot-opts merqury_plot_opts